Okeover & Malaspina Inlets

 An aerial shot of Malaspina and Okeover Inlet

-Powell River Sea Kayak offers many different ways to explore these protected inlets via kayak:
+Powell River Sea Kayak offers a couple of ways to explore these protected inlets via kayak:

-• Join one of our multi-day Desolation Sound Kayak Tours, which all pass through Okeover and Malaspina Inlets on their way to and from Desolation Sound.
+• Join one of our multi-day Desolation Sound Kayak Tours, which all pass through Okeover and Malaspina Inlets on their way to and from Desolation Sound and beyond.

 • Book a package at Cabana Desolation Eco Resort.
 Kayaking guests will pass through these inlets at a slow and immersive pace, while those that take our motor vessel transport option also pass through these protected waters on their way out to the resort.